filecoin-project/devgrants/open-grant-proposals/open-proposal-Launderette Tracker.md

 Risks

-1)If the storage is not reliable Kirei Launderette Solutions would have to switch to costly servers provided by AWS or Azure for development and expansion of the application.
-2)The firm may lose valuable data if the storage miner or retrieval miners are reluctant to honor the deal.
+1)The firm may lose valuable data if the storage miner or retrieval miners are reluctant to honor the deal.

 Difficulties